eclipse-kura/kura/_posts/devices/2018-04-09-1-gpio-driver.md

 categories: [devices]
 ---

 The GPIO Driver manages the General Purpose IOs on a gateway using the Driver model.
-Based on the GPIO Service, the driver can be used in to the Wires framework, the Asset model or directly using the Driver itself.
+Based on the GPIO Service, the driver can be used in the Wires framework, the Asset model or directly using the Driver itself.

 ## Features